Written by: Taher Kameli, Esq.

 The 3 limited exceptions under the new rule are if the migrant has been trafficked, if the country the migrant has passed through did not sign one of the major international treaties that govern how refugees are managed (unlikely to be applicable as most Western countries have signed them), or if the migrant sought asylum protection in another country but was denied.

 The Trump administration’s new rule significantly restricting asylum presents a familiar situation regarding anti-immigration policies under the Trump administration – the Trump administration takes action, and litigation is filed against the anti-immigration policies.
 In this environment, litigation is an essential bulwark to protect immigrant rights.
-Immigrants need attorneys, such as the Law Offices of Kameli and Associates, which has won cases for immigrants for many years, to represent them in such litigation.
-If you need legal help on any immigration issue, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for assistance.
+Immigrants need attorneys, such as Kameli Law, which has won cases for immigrants for many years, to represent them in such litigation.
+If you need legal help on any immigration issue, please contact the Kameli Law, at firstname.lastname@example.org or 312-233-1000, for assistance.